cjpais/writing/serve/day/dec3_2020/apple_m1_2.md

 eventually these gains will trickle down again.
 We will continue to see better and better performance in low power devices, which will become more and more mainstream.

+As we look to a future of AR, we require extremely low power devices to make this possible, yet with a lot of compute capability, or the ability to offload it to another device.
+Requires full realtime experience, which even ARKit is lacking in it's current state.
+It is high performance, but we need methods to eek out every last bit (this is a tangent and a half)

 ## Some new questions